 Tonight, before exploring downtown Killarney, you'll meet Denis Kissane, a local friend who will give a nostalgic presentation about his childhood in "The Old Bohareen."
-Then, shuttle into town for dinner on your own.
-You'll be sure to have the chance to mingle with locals and catch live music in one of Killarney's lively pubs.
+Then, stroll into town for dinner on your own.

 A vibrant town surrounded by the stunning beauty of the National Park, Killarney is home to historical sites and lively pubs.
 It's also an ideal base for exploring the nearby mountains and lakes.